 When you send money from overseas to India using your bank, banks charge hidden fees.

-How can banks charge more for remittances to India when the advert says “Zero Fee Transfer”?
+How can the banks charge more for money transfer to India when the advert says “Zero Fee Transfer.”

 Banks charge you hidden fees for your international payments even though the advert might flaunt “Fee Free Transfers.”

 It’s just that you don’t realise you are getting stung.

 You act lazy to walk away from your trusted bank.
 That’s because the banks advertise it as ‘Zero fee transfer’ and you end up believing the marketing gimmick.